robbiemanson/site-starter/README.md

 ## Getting started

-If you don't have Homebrew, Ruby, Bundler or Node.js already – follow the [starting from scratch](#starting-from-scratch) instructions first.
+If you don't have Homebrew, Ruby, Bundler, Node.js or Gulp already – follow the [starting from scratch](#starting-from-scratch) instructions first.

 ### Configure new site locally
 1. `git clone git@github.com:robbiemanson/site-starter.git` into a new directory, or download zip
 2. `bundle install` (to install Gems)
 3. `brew install imagemagick` (for Gulp-powered image resizing)
 4. `brew install graphicsmagick` (ditto)
-5. `npm install` (install NPM packages)
+5. `npm install` (install NPM packages; restart shell)

 Now just open the site in your text editor and away you go.
 Some important changes you'll want to make: